Pylons/pyramid/docs/narr/templates.rst

    single: ZPT macros
    single: Chameleon ZPT macros

-Using ZPT Macros in :mod:`repoze.bfg`
+Using ZPT Macros in :mod:`pyramid`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When a :term:`renderer` is used to render a template,
-:mod:`repoze.bfg` makes at least two top-level names available to the
+:mod:`pyramid` makes at least two top-level names available to the
 template by default: ``context`` and ``request``.
 One of the common
 needs in ZPT-based templates is to use one template's "macros" from within
 a different template.
 In Zope, this is typically handled by
 retrieving the template from the ``context``.
 But having a hold of
-the context in :mod:`repoze.bfg` is not helpful: templates cannot
+the context in :mod:`pyramid` is not helpful: templates cannot
 usually be retrieved from models.
-To use macros in :mod:`repoze.bfg`,
+To use macros in :mod:`pyramid`,
 you need to make the macro template itself available to the rendered
 template by passing the template in which the macro is defined (or even
 the macro itself) *into* the rendered template.
 To make a macro
 available to the rendered template, you can retrieve a different
-template using the :func:`repoze.bfg.renderers.get_renderer` API,
+template using the :func:`pyramid.renderers.get_renderer` API,
 and pass it in to the template being rendered.
 For example, using a
-:term:`view configuration` via a :class:`repoze.bfg.view.bfg_view`
+:term:`view configuration` via a :class:`pyramid.view.bfg_view`
 decorator that uses a :term:`renderer`:

 .. code-block:: python
    :linenos:

-   from repoze.bfg.renderers import get_renderer
+   from pyramid.renderers import get_renderer
-   from repoze.bfg.view import bfg_view
+   from pyramid.view import bfg_view

    @bfg_view(renderer='templates/mytemplate.pt')
    def my_view(request):